-- 1. Do not perform the operation below during the automatic operation: - Power shutdown - All exceptions (Recommend) - 2.
-In order to recognize a command by the command sequencer, the flash memory must be in read mode before executing the command.
-Thus, confirm whether [FCSR0]<RDYBSY>=1 before the flash memory entering command sequence input mode.
+- (1) Do not perform the operation below during the automatic operation:

+- Power shutdown

+- All exceptions (Recommend)

+- (2) In order to recognize a command by the command sequencer, the Flash memory must be in read mode before executing the command.
+Thus, confirm whether [FCSR0]<RDYBSY> = 1 before the Flash memory entering command sequence input mode.
 And selecting area then execute the Read/Reset command.

-- 3. Execute the following command sequences on the on-chip RAM.
+- (3) Execute the following command sequences on the built-in RAM.

 - Automatic chip erasing command

 - ID-Read command

 - Automatic security bit programming command

 - Automatic security bit erasing command

 - Automatic protect bit programming command

 - Automatic protect bit erasing command

 - Automatic memory swap command

 - Automatic memory swap erasing command

-- Set the area selection bit of the [FCAREASEL] register before executing each command.
+- (4) Set the area selection bit of the [FCAREASEL] register before executing each command.
 (Write "111" to <AREAn>).

 Note that when the following command is executed, set all area selection bits.

-• Automatic chip erasing command

-- 5. Set each bus write cycle using consecutive 1-word (32-bit) data transfer instruction. - 6.
-If an access is performed to the target Flash memory in each command sequence, a bus fault occurs. - 7.
-When issuing commands, if wrong addresses or data are inputted, make sure to issue Read/Reset command, then return to command sequence input mode. - 8.
-Confirmation procedure after each command completion is as follows: - 1) Execute the final bus write cycle - 2) Poll until [FCSR0]<RDYBSY>=0(Busy). - 3) Poll until [FCSR0]<RDYBSY>=1(Ready). - 9.
-When data is read from the flash memory, clear the area selection bit of the [FCAREASEL] register.
+- Automatic chip erasing command - (5) Set each bus write cycle using consecutive 1-word (32-bit) data transfer instruction. - (6) If an access is performed to the target Flash memory in each command sequence, a bus fault occurs. - (7) When issuing commands, if wrong addresses or data are inputted, make sure to issue Read/Reset command, then return to command sequence input mode. - (8) Confirmation step after each command completion is as follows: - (a) Execute the final bus write cycle - (b) Poll until [FCSR0]<RDYBSY> = 0 (Busy). - (c) Poll until [FCSR0]<RDYBSY> = 1 (Ready). - (9) When data is read from the Flash memory, clear the area selection bit of the [FCAREASEL] register.
 (Set <AREAn> to "000".)

-When two or more flash memory areas are built-in, a command sequence other than the above can be used to write / erase in dual mode.
-For example, when there are area 0 and area 4, and the target flash memory to be programmed / erased is area 4, the program on the flash memory in area 0 can be executed to program / erase area 4(Reverse settings are possible).
+When two or more Flash memory areas are built-in, a command sequence other than the above can be used to write/erase in dual mode.
+For example, when there are area 0 and area 4, and the target Flash memory to be programmed/erased is area 4, the program on the Flash memory in area 0 can be executed to program/erase area 4 (Reverse settings are possible).

-In dual mode, interrupts can be used only when executing the instructions in area 0 to write / erase other areas.
+In dual mode, interrupts can be used only when executing the instructions in area 0 to write/erase other areas.